ben-perrier/polka-ui/README.md

 npm run analyze
 ```

+## Deploy to fly.io on push

+This repo is set up to deploy the app directly to fly.io whenever code is pushed to the `main` branch.
+This is done using github actions, see https://fly.io/docs/launch/continuous-deployment-with-github-actions/

+### Check pipeline

+See [github actions section on the repo](https://github.com/ben-perrier/polka-ui/actions/) to check on deployment status and re-run deployment.

+### Watch and monitor app deployment

+Watch your deployment at https://fly.io/apps/polka-ui/monitoring

 ## Docker image

 The docker image is used to deploy the app to fly.io using github actions.